christaas/surrender20/README.md

 	`python application.py`

 ## Using surrender20
-For more information on how the functions used and how this application works, see the documentation in
+For more information on how the functions used and how this application works, see the documentation in `development/docs/_build/html/index.html`.

-`development/docs/_build/html/index.html`.

 ## Running Unit Tests
 Unit tests are located in  `development/function_tests.py`.
-To execute the tests, navigate to `development` in Terminal and run them with the following code:
+To execute the tests, navigate to `development` in Terminal and run them with `pytest function_tests.py`

-`pytest function_tests.py`

 ## API Reference